stepin104826/AmazonWebAutomation-BDDFramework/README.md

 # AmazonWebAutomation-BDDFramework
 ## About
-This project is designed to test mutliple userflows and real-world scenarios of Amazon's shopping website.
+This project is designed to test multiple userflows and real-world scenarios of Amazon's shopping website.
 This project leverages Behavior-Driven Development (BDD) with Cucumber Framework to deliver robust, scalable, and maintainable automation scripts.

 ## References and Demo